byu-cs324/byu-cs324/03-hw-fork-exec/README.md

      *Show your terminal commands and the output.*

- 22. *Which fields (if any) have changed in the output of the two ps commands?
+ 30. *Which fields (if any) have changed in the output of the two ps commands?
      Briefly explain.*

      (You can use `ctrl`+`d` to signal end of file (EOF), so the program will run to completion)

- 23. Run the `exec` program again, but this time using a non-existent program (e.g., `/does-not-exist`) as an argument.  *Show the output, and briefly explain what happened.*
+ 31. Run the `exec` program again, but this time using a non-existent program (e.g., `/does-not-exist`) as an argument.  *Show the output, and briefly explain what happened.*

-Now would be a good time to review questions 1 and 2, both to confirm or update your answers and to check your understanding.
+Now would be a good time to review questions 26 and 27, both to confirm or update your answers and to check your understanding.

-# Part 7: Combining `fork()` and `exec()`
+# Part 7: Combining `fork()` and `execve()`

-In this section, you will learn hands-on how file descriptors are inherited by child processes and maintained after a call to `exec`.
+In this section, you will learn hands-on how file descriptors are inherited by child processes after a call to `fork()` and maintained after a call to `execve()`.

- 24. Modify `fork.c` according to the following:
+ 32. Modify `fork.c` according to the following:

      - Copy the contents of the `main()` function in `exec.c` into `fork.c` in such a way that the _child_ process created with the call to `fork()`